HMS Minotaur (1793)

 HMS Minotaur was a 74-gun third-rate ship of the line of the Royal Navy launched on 6 November 1793 at Woolwich.
 She was named after the mythological bull-headed monster of Crete.
 She fought in three major battles – Nile, Trafalgar, and Copenhagen (1807) – before she was wrecked, with heavy loss of life, in December 1810.

 Career

 On 26 September 1795 Minotaur and recaptured Packet.
 The French corvette brig Insolent, of 18 guns and 90 men, had captured Walsingham Packet, which was sailing from Falmouth to Lisbon, on 13 September.
 Insolent narrowly escaped being herself captured at the recapture of Walsingham Packet, getting into Lorient as the British ships came into range.

 Minotaur fought at the battle of the Nile in 1798, engaging the Aquilon with HMS Theseus and forcing her surrender.
 In the battle Minotaur lost 23 men dead and 64 wounded.

 After the French surrendered Rome on 29 September 1799, Captain Thomas Louis had his barge crew row him up the Tiber River where he raised the Union Jack over the Capitol.

-In February, 1800 reportedly impressed 12 sailors from the American ship "Providence" at Leghorn, Italy.
+In February 1800 Minotaurs crew reportedly impressed 12 sailors from the American merchantman Providence at Livorno.